neo4j-partners/neo4j-generative-ai-google-cloud/README.md

     conda create -y -q -p $HOME/conda_env/$VENV python=3.8 ipykernel source /opt/conda/bin/activate ~/conda_env/$VENV
-    python -m ipykernel install --user --name $VENV
+    python -m ipykernel install --user --name $VENV conda install -c conda-forge ipywidgets

 ## Notebook
 The notebook at [notebook/notebook.ipynb](notebook/notebook.ipynb) walks through prompts and tuning a model.
 You will need to run that before the UI.
+While running the notebook, make sure you select the `py38` kernel you just created above.
 The notebook has an embeeded Gradio widget that can be run for quick testing.

 ## UI